 Grant & Aid Assessment by FACTS

-FACTS Grant & Aid Assessment will conduct the financial need analysis for MMI for the 2022-23 school year.
-Families applying for tuition assistance will need to complete an application and submit the necessary supporting documentation to FACTS Grant & Aid Assessment by November 19, 2021, for November applicants, by January 29, 2022, for January applicants, March 25, 2022 for March applicants, and June 17 for June applicants.
-Applicants can apply online beginning October 1, 2021.
-A web link to the application is also provided on the MMI parents' page and you can access FACTS from your RenWeb account.
+FACTS Grant & Aid Assessment conducts the financial need analysis for MMI applicants seeking tuition assistance.
+Families applying for tuition assistance will need to complete an application and submit the necessary supporting documentation to FACTS Grant & Aid Assessment by their scheduled Entrance Exam date.
+Applicants can apply online beginning October 1 each year.
+A web link to the application is also provided on the MMI parents’ page and you can access FACTS from your FACTS/RenWeb parent account.

 When you apply, you’ll need to upload or fax the following information to FACTS in order for FACTS to process your application and submit their report to MMI: